Where is Darius Vassell now?

 In a frank interview with the Birmingham Mail in August 2017, he admitted that he could have prolonged his career instead of retiring at the age of 31 had he reached out to professional advisors.

-After spending time working as a specialist forwards coach at the Wolves academy on a part-time basis, Vassell joined the club on a full-time contract in July 2017.
+Keen to get into coaching he spent time working as a specialist forwards coach at the Wolves academy on a part-time basis, before joining the club on a full-time contract in July 2017.

 Darius Vassell was a guest on Sky Sports programme The Fantasy Football Club in August 2016 where he picked the eleven best players he had ever played with in their #One2Eleven section of the show.